vrathee-redhat/redhat_access_angular_ui/README.md

 Run 'npm install' and 'bower install' to pull in dependencies.
 Execute grunt build and check the dist folder for js and css files.

+### StrataJS configuration
+redhat_access_angular_ui uses [stratajs](https://github.com/redhataccess/stratajs) for communication with the Red Hat Customer Portal API and has a few options integrators should set.
+Set an identifier for auditing:
+window.strata.setRedhatClientID('product_name_and_version');
+Use a non-production Red Hat Customer Portal API:
+window.strata.setPortalHostname('hostname_with_no_protocol.com');

 ### Bootstrapping a module inside of another angular app
 #### HTML
 ~~~